tomcl/HowToUseGitTJWC/README.md

 Suppose the central repository master branch initially has most recent Commit _C_, and Commit history: _C_ --> _B_ --> _A_.
 The arrows go from commits to their parents (the previous commit to which they link in the branch history). _C_ is pointed to by the HEAD of the central commit history.
 When a new commit is added to a repository branch (in this case the master branch) the head changes to point to the new commit.

-Two team members, David and Eddie, make respective Commits _D_ and _E_ on their local cloned copies of the central repo.
-These copies have origin set to the central repo, so push and pull will reference the central repo.
+Two team members, David and Eddie, make respective Commits _D_ and _E_ on their local cloned copies of the central repository.
+These copies have origin set to the central repository, so push and pull will reference this.

 | repo | branch |  origin | commit history  |